Class LabeledIntTreeMap

 Returns:

-the set of all integer present in the map as an ordered list.
+the set of all integer values present in the map as an ordered list.